S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   the driver it responds to and the requirement it's intended to fulfill.
 -   the proposal text – what, how, rationale, etc.
 -   who will be responsible for what – for overseeing its application/implementation.
--   evaluation date or frequency – when the future agreement will be reviewed.
+-   evaluation date or frequency – when the future policy will be reviewed.
 -   evaluation criteria – to measure/determine the success or effectiveness of the decision.
 -   (a due date if necessary).